 A: The R&D tax credit provides a tax credit for companies that have paid or incurred qualified research expenses while conducting qualified research in Louisiana.
 You can receive a credit up to 30%, based on the size of the company.
 The Louisiana R&D Credit reduces income or franchise tax.
-The tax credit is claimed on the return for the taxable year the qualified expenses were incurred.
+Credits cannot be claimed on a return until they have been certified by Louisiana Economic Development.

 Q: How do you claim the Louisiana R&D Credit?

-A: The Louisiana R&D Credit is claimed on your Louisiana income tax return for the year you paid or incurred qualified research and development expenses in Louisiana.
-Credits should not be claimed on a return until they have been certified by Louisiana Economic Development.
+A: The Louisiana R&D Credit is claimed on your Louisiana income tax return for the year you paid or incurred qualified research and development expenses or carry forward up to 5 years.
+Credits cannot be claimed on a return until they have been certified by Louisiana Economic Development.

 Q: Does Louisiana conform to federal R&D Credit provisions?